Just-a-random-username/Just-a-random-username/README.md

 - 👋 Hi, I’m Arjun Agnihotri
 - 👀 I’m interested in Artificial Intelligence, Datqa Science and video games
 - 🌱 I’m currently learning Python/C++/Java/C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning and Data Science projects
-- 📫 How to reach me Discord id-> Obanai_Iguro#5394

 <!---
 Just-a-random-username/Just-a-random-username is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.